amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

 }
 ```

-We place this file in the Dapr components folder that we are going to use when we run our application with Dapr.
+We place this file in the Dapr components folder that we will use when we run our application with Dapr.

 Next, we create a Secrets Management component configuration file that uses a local file as secret store in the same components folder: